-Ollie Lidinsky-Smith*, a transmasculine 23-year-old who lives in Bloomington, told Rewire the treatment he gets at Mosaic makes the 400-mile round trip worth it.
-He said he once tried to explain his identity to a doctor, who seemed not to understand and misgendered him.
-Mosaic providers used the correct pronouns and shared his joy as he began hormone therapy.
+Grace Lidinsky-Smith*, a 23-year-old who lives in Bloomington, told Rewire the treatment she gets at Mosaic makes the 400-mile round trip worth it.
+She said she once tried to explain her identity to a doctor, who seemed not to understand and misgendered her.
+Mosaic providers used the correct pronouns and shared her joy as she began hormone therapy.

 “It was great having a nurse and doctors who are respectful and celebratory of the process of starting on that journey,” Lidinsky-Smith said.

 Bast fields calls from pharmacists confused about hormone therapy, writes letters to recommend gender-affirming surgery and name and gender marker changes, and advocates for coverage of transition-related care with insurance companies.